 Since our inception, we have relied on the proceeds of secured non-convertible debentures called "Muthoot Gold Bonds" placed through our branches.
-We also issued secured redeemable non-convertible debentures on private placement basis to institutional investors as a funding source.
+These debentures are issued on a private placement basis and are subscribed to, mainly by retail investors.
+We believe that raising funds from retail investors is possible because of our leadership, goodwill, trust, reputation, track record, performance, stability in our business and strong quality asset portfolio.
+We have been able to mobilize these bonds in the newer geographies that we have entered.
 RBI vide its circular RBI/2012-13/560 DNBD(PD) CC No. 330/03.10.001/2012-13 dated June 27, 2013 and RBI/2013-14/115 DNBS(PD) CC No.349/03.10.001/2013-14 dated July 02, 2013 issued certain guidelines with respect to raising money through private placement by NBFCs in the form of Non-Convertible Debentures.
-These guidelines include restrictions on number of investors in an issue to 49 investors, minimum subscription amount for a single investor of ₹ 2.5 million, prohibition on providing loan against own debentures etc. This has resulted in limiting the Company's ability to raise fresh debentures under private placement basis.
+These guidelines include restrictions on number of investors in an issue to 49 investors, implementing a minimum subscription amount for a single investor of ₹ 2.5 million and in multiples of ₹1.00 million thereafter and prohibition on providing loan against own debentures etc. This has resulted in limiting the Company's ability to raise fresh debentures under private placement basis.
+Since the change in regulations in July 2013, we have raised ₹ 13,000.00 million in debentures issued under the public route.
+We are focusing our efforts on ensuring that upon maturity existing private placement debenture holders subscribe to debentures we issue through the public issue route.